If you are unsure about something then chances are you aren't the only one.

 You can print that email and bring it in to use as your ticket;

 You can open the email on your smartphone and we will check it as a ticket;

 You can bring in the credit or debit card that you paid with and you can print your ticket at the ATM in the front entrance;

 If you are a member of Abbeygate Cinema we can also swipe your membership card to print your tickets.

-14. Why can’t I always see what’s showing the following week?
+15. Why can’t I always see what’s showing next week?

-We run a Friday to Thursday schedule which is updated on a monday night.
-This means that we can tailor the film timetable to better suit our customers; adding extra showings for popular films and giving you one off screenings that could otherwise be missed completely.
+We run a Friday to Thursday schedule which is updated on a Monday night.
+This allows us to tailor the film timetable to better suit our customers; adding extra showings for popular films and giving you one off screenings that could otherwise be missed completely.